Dear brother ******,

 Man, the first time I flew here was amazing!
 Granted, it took some learning, but we managed it.
 Well, I say ‘we’, I worked on it with one of my colleagues, who had heard that it was possible and decided to jury rig something to allow us to do it.
 Of course, this involved sticking things to our space suits, and when the commander found out he went ape, confiscated our setup and punished us.
 With hindsight, I can’t blame him.
 We were using mission equipment for purposes other than the mission, after all, and if we need that stuff later on in a real emergency it’ll be harder to use.
 But altogether we did get a couple of hours of fun before he spotted us.

 We haven’t yet found any local life forms.
 The methane lakes are deep and opaque, so we can’t see through them.
 It’s too bad, it would have been interesting to study them.
 Though of course, we don’t know yet whether they would be hostile.
 If they are, the commander made it clear: no mercy.
-We will have to kill them on sight, no matter what.
+We will have to kill them on sight at the first sign of a threat, no matter what.
 We can’t risk the survival of the colony over them, especially if we intend to expand the settlement and bring more people over.
 There wasn’t much opposition, pretty much everyone agreed when he made that pronouncement.
 Three of the twelve of us said it wasn’t right, and somehow they managed to start and almost single-handedly sustain quite a debate on the issue, which lasted hours.
 And boy were they stubborn!
 They even at one point managed to spark a bit of guilt in me on this issue.
 I mean, deep down I know they’re right, of course.
 It would be insanely cruel of us to do this.
 But I do agree with the commander, we can’t risk the safety of this or other future missions.

 We’re also still trying to find traces of some catalyst or reactant that would allow us to convert the methane to something breathable… It’s all carbon and hydrogen here.
 That’s a problem we’re still working on, and which it will be absolutely necessary to solve if we want to marsiform this moon to allow us to live and breathe normally and maybe warm the climate up.
 The same three who resisted when the commander expounded on his plan of killing any life if it turns out to be hostile complained about the whole idea of marsiforming too, saying that we should instead keep this a natural park or something and respect the local environment.
 Naive dreamers… Sometimes I wonder why they came on this mission at all.
 Maybe they just wanted bragging rights, or they wanted to collect specimens to bring back home, or whatever.